neelkamath/omni-chat-backend/docs/api.md

     Connection: Upgrade

     ```
 1. Send the GraphQL document in JSON serialized as text.
-Here's an example JSON string.
+Here's an example JSON string:

     ```json
     {